Bilalh/A-Tactical-RPG-Engine/libs.md

 * openal from Slick 2d (BSD)     -- For playing music (ogg/wav) and sounds

-* inflector                      -- Makes purals of a word
+* my fork of inflector           -- Makes purals of a word

 * Icons from http://www.javarichclient.com/68-vector-based-java-icons/ (public domain)